Willie Calhoun Player Props: Yankees vs. Red Sox

 Willie Calhoun At The Plate

-- Calhoun is batting .238 with seven doubles, five home runs and 13 walks.
+- Calhoun has seven doubles, five home runs and 13 walks while batting .238.

+- In 26.2% of his games this year, Calhoun has tallied at least one RBI.
+In four of those games (9.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- He has scored at least one run 15 times this year (36.6%), including one multi-run game.
+- He has scored at least once 15 times this year (35.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.